JoaquimEsteves/CIP/README.md

 General Organization of the Files:

 	protocols.py:
-		- This is where the TCP, UDP class is stored.
+		- This is where the TCP class is stored.

 	settings.py:
 		- This is just a file with a bunch of constants